Canon G7 X vs T6s

 It is notable that the T6s has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X does not feature such a mic input.

 So how do things add up?
 Which of the two cameras – the Canon G7 X or the Canon T6s – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G7 X: